 Telephone messages for teachers will be accepted from 8:00 a.m. to 3:00 p.m.
 Voice mail messages can be left at any time.
-Teachers' phone extensions and e-mail addresses are listed on the school website and in the school directory.
-Teachers will return your call during the day when they are available, or after school.
+Teachers' e-mail addresses are listed on the school website and in the school directory.
 In the event of an emergency after school hours, you may call the Latchkey office at 330-873-1282 until 6:00 p.m.